scala/docs.scala-lang/sips/minutes/_posts/2016-07-15-sip-minutes.md

 prime candidate for the platform.
 * Extensions of Futures and Promises: the committee calls for an implementation.
 This SLIP will be addressed by the next SLIP committee.
-* Either monadic bias: it was merged one day before by the Lightband team.
+* Either monadic bias: it was merged one day before by the Lightbend team.
 Therefore, this SIP is both accepted and merged.
 * scala.io.Target: Martin proposes to delay it until the SLIP committee decides how the platform would look like.
 Then, they will take care of it.
 * Redesigning collections views: Jorge explains what Josh, who is author of the